 There are a few things to know when traveling to Korea.
-When it comes to recycling in Korea there are a lot of strict regulations and policies compared to other countries.
-In Korea garbage is separated into common garbage (일반쓰레기), food waste (음식물쓰레기), recyclables (재활용품), and large waste objects (대형페기물).
-However, each garbage category has its own separate regulation which causes a lot of confusion to foreigners who come from countries where recycling is not mandatory.
-It is important to adjust and follow Korean regulations since improper disposal can lead to warnings or (at the worst) fines.
+Regarding recycling in Korea, there are a lot of strict regulations and policies compared to other countries.
+In Korea, garbage is separated into common garbage (일반쓰레기), food waste (음식물쓰레기), recyclables (재활용품), and large waste objects (대형페기물).
+However, each garbage category has its separate regulation, which causes a lot of confusion to foreigners who come from countries where recycling is not mandatory.
+It is important to adjust and follow Korean regulations since improper disposal can lead to warnings or (at worst) fines.

-In order to avoid angry garbage men, Seoul Space has prepared a quick overview for you on how to sort your trash the Korean way.
-For a more detailed article make sure to check out our feature on tips for traveling to Seoul.
+To avoid angry garbage men, Seoul Space has prepared a quick overview of how to sort your trash the Korean way.
+For a more detailed article, check out our feature on tips for traveling to Seoul.

 Recycling in Korea